cgarling/StellarTracks.jl/docs/src/basti_v2.md

 The α-depleted [Pietrinferni2024](@citep) and α-enhanced [Pietrinferni2021](@citep) models are only available with overshooting and diffusion (`canonical=false`, `diffusion=true`, with `η=0.3`).
 Additional α-enhanced models with enhanced primordial helium abundances are also available (`yp = 0.247 (fiducial), 0.275, 0.3, 0.32`).

-Not all combinations of `canonical`, `diffusion`, α-element abundance, and primordial helium abundance `yp` are valid.
+Not all combinations of `canonical`, `diffusion`, α-element abundance, primordial helium abundance `yp`, and Reimers mass loss parameter `η` are valid.
 The table below summarizes the available combinations of parameters.

 | \[α/Fe\] | canonical | diffusion | yp    | η   |
 |----------|-----------|-----------|-------|-----|